ocrosby/notes/eda/_index.md

 You will likely want to utilize Kafka's docker image to set up examples locally.

+The defining characteristic of a `message queue` is its lack of event retention.
+All events put into a message queue have a limited lifetime.
+After the events have been consumed or have expired, they are discarded.

+A message queue is useful for simple publisher/subscriber (pub/sub) scenarios when the subscribers are actively running or can retrieve the events quickly enough.

 ### Event Stores

 As the name implies, an event store is an append-only repository for events.